Stretch Blow Mold Bottle Construction (Single stage/dual stage)

 In the two-stage process the three stages of molding are split into two machines that work independently allowing more efficient throughput and flexibility.
 Preforms can be produced by one machine and then warehoused for later production.
 Then, a batch of preforms could be loaded into another machine called a reheat blow, or RHB, machine, which is designed for blowing preforms into bottles in high quantities and faster production rates with the potential to lower piece cost.

 For more information on which process is right for you, please contact one of our Packaging Specialists.
-Illing Company is dedicated to Packaging Your Vision.
+Illing Packaging is dedicated to Packaging Your Vision.